oscar-defelice/Recommender-Systems-Course/README.md

 this will install the packages and libraries needed for the course in the appropriate versions.

-## Interacting with online notebooks.
+## Interacting with online notebooks

 The free _Binder_ service, allows you to access an already configured environment and run notebooks.
 Just click on the badge below to start the environment.